gbmhunter/blog/content/programming/operating-systems/linux/linux-serial-ports-using-c-cpp/_index.md

 ### CREAD and CLOCAL

 Setting `CLOCAL` disables modem-specific signal lines such as carrier detect.
 It also prevents the controlling process from getting sent a `SIGHUP` signal when a modem disconnect is detected, which is usually a good thing here.
-Setting `CLOCAL` allows us to read data (we definitely want that!).
+Setting `CREAD` allows us to read data (we definitely want that!).

 ```c
 tty.c_cflag |= CREAD | CLOCAL; // Turn on READ & ignore ctrl lines (CLOCAL = 1)